 Some young children are innately interested in: learning how things work, building things and taking things apart.
 But all children can be enticed into STEM/STEAM learning through whatever they’re already interested in.
 Both STEM and STEAM support play, wonder and curiosity; but STEAM includes an art component that allows children to create and design with intention.
 STEM and STEAM encourage children to solve problems by using inquiry and investigation.

 Since young children tend to ask lots of questions, you can introduce STEM/STEAM basics by following these simple “CHIA” steps:

 - Hypothesis: “Why don’t you make a guess?”

 - Analysis: “Why do you think that happened?”

-Ideas For You and Your Child:
+Ideas for You and Your Child:

-- When you go for a walk, you can guide the conversation, or let your child come up with his own experiments.
+- When you go for a walk, you can guide the conversation, or let your child come up with their own experiments.
 If you see an animal, play with how softly you can talk before the animal notices you.
 Or ask your child why the squirrels race around the tree.
 Right answers are not the goal—this is about asking questions and predicting the answer.

 Don’t underestimate the incredible thinking skills that young children have.
-With just a playful shift in word choice, we can allow for a dramatic shift in getting our babies ready for a STEM education!
+With just a playful shift in word choice, we can allow for a dramatic shift in getting our babies ready for a STEM/STEAM education!